Credit Card Alternatives: Use your Debit Card

 Depending on your credit history and the reason why you need a credit card, you may be eligible for a short-term loan.
 This form of credit is not the same as a credit card.
 It could be available if you have bad credit and you can provide sufficient evidence that the loan is affordable.

 It provides a lump sum which is repaid over time.
 Yet, quick loans can actually be a more affordable solution for making a large purchase.
-You also benefit from the removal of temptation to repay the balance, only to borrow once again.
+You also benefit from the removal of temptation to repay the balance.

 Alternative to Debit Cards and Credit Cards: Use Cash